pranavprajapati/pranavprajapati/README.md

 ### Hi there 👋

-I am a recent Masters graduate and a data enthusiast with a strong computer science engineering background.
+I am a Data Scientist with a strong computer science engineering background.
 I’m currently working on Global Political Risk Analytics using NLP techniques at Verisk Analytics.

 I can ->
 - Expertly analyze business data and suggest scalable improvements to create a refined business product